(To save your time you are encouraged to look at the cartoon illustrations for a taste 😆)

 (Bayesian NN could detect adversarial examples (FGS targeted attack))

 Show me your loss function, and I will return you an objective function that trains a Bayesian NN with BB-alpha and dropout!
 We extended the dropout variational inference idea to minimising alpha-divergences, and the proposed re-formulation can be implemented very efficiently with any high-level deep learning framework.
-You can try any dropout techniques (Bernoulli, Gaussian, dropConnect, and even stochastic depth) and select the best alpha for your need.
+You can try any dropout techniques (Bernoulli, Gaussian, Concrete, dropConnect, and even stochastic depth) and select the best alpha for your need.
 As a side-project we also showed that Bayesian NNs can be used to detect adversarial examples, both in untargeted and targeted attacks.

 Yingzhen Li and Richard E. Turner.
 Rényi Divergence Variational Inference.
 Neural Processing Information Systems (NIPS), 2016.
 (Previously titled "Variational Inference with Rényi Divergence") code cartoon

 (credit to Ferenc Huszár, thanks for your fun emoji illustration!)

 The goal of approximate inference is to get accurate posterior approximations in a fast way.
 However the definition of "accurate" really depends on what you actually want.
 You as the user specify the approximation family that suits your constraints, and my job here is to provide you a flexible inference framework that allows you to fine-tune the alpha parameter to get the best for your need.
 No painstaking derivations again and again!

 José Miguel Hernández-Lobato*, Yingzhen Li*, Mark Rowland, Daniel Hernández-Lobato, Thang Bui and Richard E. Turner.
 Black-box α-divergence Minimization.
 International Conference on Machine Learning (ICML), 2016. code cartoon

 A taste of alpha-divergences.
 (Original visualisation credit: Tom Minka)